 More reinsurers to reduce their property-catastrophe exposure or even to cease cover, moving the industry closer to a true hard market where demand will not be fully met.

-This is in contrast with 1H2022 when higher interest rates generated significant mark-to-market losses on investments.
+This is in contrast with 2023 when higher interest rates generated significant mark-to-market losses on investments.

 Profits in life reinsurance returned to pre-pandemic levels thanks to significantly lower excess mortality claims linked to the coronavirus pandemic.
-In 1H2023, investment income also recovered from comparatively low levels recorded in 1H2022 as equity markets performed well and interest rates stabilised on high levels.
+Investment income also recovered from comparatively low levels recorded as equity markets performed well and interest rates stabilised on high levels.

 High natural catastrophe claims, write-downs on equity investments and the strengthening of reserves due to high claims inflation were the drivers of the deterioration in earnings.
 Life and health reinsurance showed a stronger technical result at all four peers, partly due to lower Covid-19-related mortality claims.